elvah-hub/charge-sdk-android/docs/visibility-architecture.md

 For questions about the public API or integration help:

 1. Check the public methods and classes in `public_api/`
 2. Review the demo app implementation for usage examples
-3. Consult SDK configuration documentation for `Config` options
+3. Consult the `Config` class documentation for initialization options

 Remember: If you find yourself importing anything outside of `public_api/`, you're likely using internal APIs that may change without notice.